Jury awards Yorkville veteran $41M from bar where bouncers paralyzed him

 YORKVILLE, Ill.
-(WLS) -- A longtime Marines veteran won a judgement of just over $41 million against the Plano bar where bouncers broke his neck and paralyzed him when they threw him out.
+(WLS) -- A longtime Marine veteran won a judgement of just over $41 million against the Plano bar where bouncers broke his neck and paralyzed him when they threw him out.

 Logan Bland uses a motorized wheelchair these days, taking it up a big ramp to a side door in his mother's home.
 Danielle Hahn serves as his full-time caregiver ever since his injury nearly six years ago.